-Taking another step in its collaboration with foreign institutions of learning, Shoolini University signed a Memorandum of Understanding (MoU) with Mizan-Tepi University of Ethiopia today.
-This MoU will help Shoolini promote the Study-in-India programme at Mizan campus as per the Government of India scholarships.
+Taking another step in its collaboration with foreign institutions of learning, Shoolini University signed a Memorandum of Understanding (MoU) today with a leading Ethiopian Varsity, the Mizan-Tepi University.
+This MoU will help Shoolini promote the Study-in-India programme at the Mizan campus as per the Government of India scholarships.

 This MoU was initiated by Mr Robel Dawit, Shoolini Coordinator for African countries.
 Hailing from Ethiopia, he is studying BCom at Shoolini University.